openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 This section lists the events that the server emits as a result of course team interaction with the Instructor Dashboard in the LMS.

 The schema definitions of each of these events include only the JSON fields that are common to all events.
+See :ref:`common`.

 * ``dump-answer-dist-csv``
 * ``dump-graded-assignments-config``